Law Clerk Program

 CAS – 11th floor

-Your referees must send their letter of reference in PDF format, titled as specified below, to email@example.com.
+referees must send their signed letter of reference in PDF format, with the document titled as specified below, to firstname.lastname@example.org.

 The letters should be titled thus: YOURNAMErefREFEREENAME